After a Car Accident, will Police Respond to Car Accidents in Vero Beach or Sebastian?

 Parking Lot Accidents Aren’t The Same as Public Roads

 In Florida, there are certain circumstances where a Police Officer must be called.
 Failing to call 911 after an accident can result in serious consequences.
-Since Florida Law Requires you to do so, it’s important to call 911 immediately after an accident as quick as possible in the following scenarios:
+Since Florida Law Requires you to do so, it’s important to call 911 immediately after an accident as quickly as possible in the following scenarios:

 - Someone is injured;

-- The accident was a hit-and run;
+- The accident was a hit-and-run;

 - The property damage is over $500; or

 - A driver appears to be driving under the influence

 In some states, police officers won't respond to a car accident.
 For example, in Philadelphia, police will not respond to a minor accident or bender if no injuries occurred or if the drives can safely drive away.
 Mr. Lulich advises his clients “when in doubt, you should always call 911 and file a police report.
 This makes an official record of the accident, which can be very useful later on.”